Comparing Genesis Healthcare (OTCMKTS:GENN) & Five Star Senior Living (NASDAQ:FVE)

 |16.85

-Five Star Senior Living has higher earnings, but lower revenue than Genesis Healthcare.
+Five Star Senior Living has lower revenue, but higher earnings than Genesis Healthcare.

+Genesis Healthcare has a beta of 1.07, indicating that its stock price is 7% more volatile than the S&P 500.
+Comparatively, Five Star Senior Living has a beta of 0.94, indicating that its stock price is 6% less volatile than the S&P 500.

-This is a summary of current recommendations and price targets for Five Star Senior Living and Genesis Healthcare, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Genesis Healthcare and Five Star Senior Living, as reported by MarketBeat.

 |Sell Ratings